cdalessio/responsiveTables/README.md

 Responsive table presentation solutions
 =======================================

 Ever try to view a table on a phone?
 It's not much fun.
-Here are a couple simple solutions to this problem.
+Here is a simple solution to this problem.
 It won't solve for every case,  but it will handle a lot.
+There are a handful of really good solutions out there that may solve your case better.

+You get a simple way for a user to identify what their column options are (a dropdown of available columns) or the option to simply scroll through the columns.

 This does not support every browser, but it should work for the most common mobile browsers - it depends on querySelector and some CSS transformations.
 It could be converted to use your favorite javascript library, which would extend browser support.
-It probably won't work well in proxy browsers (Opera Mini, etc.) Without the javascript, it will display as a plain table, so you can always leave that out.
+It probably won't work well in proxy browsers (Opera Mini, etc.)
+Without the JavaScript, it will display as a plain table, so you can always leave the script out.

 What works:

-* Takes a table to a simple two-column layout
+* Takes a table to a simple two (or more) column layout
 * Creates a drop-down out of first row cells (ideally, your thead th's), allowing a user to change which columns display.
 * Works with or without a TH per row.
 * Mouse click/drag "swipe"